boecklim/node-analysis/README.md

 # What is node analysis?

-Node anlysis allows to compare BSV & BTC nodes with respect to their performance.
+Node analysis is tool which allows to run simulated networks of BSV & BTC nodes.

 ## How to create the infrastructure on Microsoft Azure